upendrak/streamlit-aws-tutorial/README.md

 > Before you deploy your Streamlit app, make sure it works locally

-1. Launch a Amazon EC2 instance using free tier
+- Launch a Amazon EC2 instance using free tier

-2. Clone this github repo ont Ec2 instance

-3. Install all the requirements
+- Install all the required libraries/packages

-4. Run the Streamlit app in the background
+- Run the Streamlit app

-5. Open the app on the browser
+- Open the app on the browser

-6. Point your NAMECHEAP domain name to your AWS EC2 Linux instance
+- Point your NAMECHEAP domain name to your AWS EC2 Linux instance

-7. There is no step 7

 1. Launch an Amazon EC2 instance